Christ Church, Melaka - Things to Do at Christ Church

 Getting There

-Christ Church sits right in Dutch Square (Red Square) in the heart of Melaka's UNESCO World Heritage zone, so you literally can't miss it.
+Christ Church sits right in Dutch Square (Red Square) in central Melaka's UNESCO World Heritage zone, so you literally can't miss it.
 If you're staying in the historic center, it's easily walkable from most hotels and guesthouses.
 From outside the historic area, any taxi or Grab will know 'Red Square' or 'Christ Church.'
 There's limited parking right in the square, but you'll find more spaces a few streets away - though honestly, the historic center is small enough that walking from wherever you park is usually the easiest option.

 Things to Do Nearby